voiceflow/interview-take-home-backend/README.md

 > there's no brownie points for doing this alternative option instead of the standard.
 It is useful if you've created a bot with the platform before - and it's also more practical than a mock html chat.

 # Tips 📝
-Unless you get fancy and go off the rails (which isn't a bad thing 👍) this project takes around ~1-2 hours if you are familiar with the stack.
+Unless you get fancy and go off the rails (which isn't a bad thing 👍) this project takes around ~2-3 hours if you are familiar with the stack.
 Keep in mind this isn't a race to get it done - it's about getting it done well.
 * use Typescript proficiently
 * use repeatable, scalable patterns
 * make your backend structure go beyond just `app.ts`
 * account for edge cases
 * manage sensitive data securely
 * manage different user session states well
+* implement some level of tests

 # Submission
 Send the link to your working repository to your recruiter's email.